robnormal/papuascript/README.md

 * No new reserved words.
 * Greatly reduces the need for punctuation without introducing ambiguity.
-* Concise function definition.
+* Very concise function definition.
+* Significant whitespace, with simple rules.
-* Simple significant whitespace rules.
+* TODO: Allow significant whitespace to be suspended, a la Haskell's `{}` syntax
 * The `:=` operator is used for assigning values to variables defined in an outer scope, helping you keep track of side effects.
+* Statements whose purpose is side effects - assignments and loops, for instance - have no return value.
 * Nested functions can be made more readable using `<-`.
 This allows you to make code written in continuation-passing style look more like standard imperative code.
 This is similar to the